/ ABOUT

 Siân Quennell Torrington

-(She/her, Pākeha) explores alternative structures through materials.
+Siân, (she/her, Pākehā) explores alternative structures through materials.
 Holding space and sharing creative processes is part of her practice, enabling conversation, connection, and collective imagination.
 Siân has regularly exhibited nationally and internationally, been commissioned to make works for public art institutions, and has been awarded two international artist residencies.
 Torrington graduated with an MFA with distinction from Massey University in 2010.

 KĀHUI RINGATOI AOTEAROA